 Although he follows the tradition of Homer, his work stands out for its purpose: it is an ‘inquiry’, and he looks at different sources and reports the different versions that are told about events.
-Ultimately, he is interested in hearing different sides for each story, including the point of view of the other ethnic groups – notably the Persians; he also is constantly looking for the reason why events occur, and very keen to make sure all this is not forgotten.
+Ultimately, he is interested in hearing different sides of each story, including the point of view of the other ethnic groups – notably the Persians; he also is constantly looking for the reason why events occur and is very keen to make sure all this is not forgotten.
 Finally, it is important to bear in mind the relevance of the choice of prose for his work – sometimes the means is indeed a great part of the message!

 This post contains affiliate links, which help me keep producing free resources at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases, but I only ever recommend products that I use and believe are worthwhile.

 4. How can I learn more about Herodotus’ context?

 There is a great book I always recommend: Herodotus: A Very Short Introduction by Jennifer T. Robers.